bgrsph/Deep-Emotion-Classifier/README.md

 # emotion-class
 Computer Vision with Deep Learning Final Project: Emotion Classification from Human Facial Expressions

-Contributers: Orçun Özdemir, Alkın Kıroğlu ,Buğra Sipahioğlu
+Collaborators: Orçun Özdemir, Alkın Kıroğlu ,Buğra Sipahioğlu

 In this project, our aim to classify disgust, excitement, happinnes, sadness and scareness from given image of a human face.